Words by Byron Hurd and Zerin Dube. Photography by Zerin Dube, Nicole Gagnon and Chase Adams (lede shot).

 While the 991 is noticeably bigger to the eye both inside and out, it doesn’t feel like a bigger car once behind the wheel.
 The 911 still gets out of corners like a rock fired out of a slingshot, while the Porsche Dynamic Chassis Control (PDCC) active anti-roll system helps keep the car laterally stable even on rough pavement.
 Another acronym that helps the 991s manners around town is the Porsche Active Suspension Management, or PASM.
 PASM is standard on the 2012 911 Carrera S and allows the driver to switch to ‘Sport’ mode with the press of a button.
 With PASM in normal running mode, the 991 feels more like a luxury car than an iconic sports car.
 Hit the ‘Sport’ button and the car is instantly transformed into a corner carving monster.
 Unlike most active suspensions though, PASM will automatically switch from ‘Sport’ to ‘Normal’ if the car senses poor roads to help improve traction, and vice versa the car will switch to ‘Sport’ if the driver’s input becomes more aggressive.
 Pretty slick technology and the switch from one mode to the other felt completely seamless.

-As a departure from previous generations of 911s, Porsche has fitted the 991 model with a computer-controlled electric power steering system.
+As a departure from previous generations of 911s, Porsche has fitted the 991 models with a computer-controlled electric power steering system.
 This has been the source of contention amongst enthusiasts as some say that it eliminates the ‘personality’ of the 911.
 I argue that the personality hasn’t been eliminated, merely improved.
 Older 911s were fun to drive because you always felt like you were driving at the edge and that the car was going to snap back and bite your head off at any moment.
 This might be a valid argument while having fun on the track, but let’s face it.
 Most of the miles that will be put on 991 911s are going to be on public roads and highways.
 In that sense, the 991 is far more forgiving around town than previous 911s even if there is a bit of slack in the steering wheel at very low street speeds.
-Overall though, the 991′s steering provides instant response while never making the driver feel disconnected from the road.
+Overall though, the 991’s steering provides instant response while never making the driver feel disconnected from the road.
+If you did purchase one of these and ended up in a car accident with it.
+It would be a smart move to understand how a structured settlement works so you understand some of the options when you go to make a claim.

 On the inside of the 2012 911 Carrera S, the car feels more Panamera than sports car.
 The Panamera style center console looks like a sea of buttons at first glance, however each and every function of the car is available without a complex menu system or button combinations.
 The parking brake and steering column adjustments are both electronic.
 The gauge cluster is informative and easy to read with an analog tachometer in the center position, and digital speedo directly underneath.
 A traditional speedo sits to the left of the tach and an LCD driver information system to the right.
 The center stack incorporates a large and easy-to-read screen which provides the driver with audio information, trip computer data, and navigation functions.
 The actual audio and HVAC controls are located below the screen and make every setting very simple to change.
 Our tester was equipped with the Sport Seats Plus which include raised seat cushion bolsters, extended backrest side bolsters and electrically adjustable everything.
 Everything about the interior in the 991 is aimed at improving the comfort of its occupants, and it all delivers.
 The 991 is so comfortable that drivers might actually forget they are behind the wheel of one of the best sports cars on the market.